Free Property Tools /

 Q: Is this free to use?

 A: Yes, completely.
-Road noise and rail noise are both included with no account or payment required.
+Road noise, rail noise, and airport noise (when the server has the airport map configured) are all included with no account or payment required.
 Particularly useful when comparing streets or shortlisting properties in an unfamiliar area.

 Q: Does this cover all types of street noise?

-A: The tool focuses on transport noise, road and rail, which are the sources covered by national noise maps.
-It gives strong context for major roads and railway lines, but very localised sources such as a single side street or nearby neighbours are not modelled.
+A: The tool focuses on transport noise from roads, railways, and major airports as covered by national strategic noise mapping.
+It gives strong context for those sources, but very localised sound such as a single side street or nearby neighbours is not modelled.
 Treat the result as a transport noise baseline rather than a complete picture of local sound.

 Q: What does Lden mean?